 \begin{corr} As per Assumption \ref{asm:mc}, let us assume that the data-generating process writes as a uniform mixture of Markov chains of order $n = 1$.
-We denote as $\hat{P}(\theta) \triangleq (p(x_{t+1} = j \mid x_{t} = i))_{i,j}$ the predicted transition matrix when using a language model with parameters $\theta$.
-Under the same assumptions that in Proposition \ref{prop:em}, we have: \begin{itemize} \item[(i)] Whenever the maximum likelihood estimator trained with next-token-prediction \eqref{eqapx:teacher_forcing} reaches its optimal loss $\mathcal{L}(\theta)$, we have where $\statk \in [0,1]^{\mathcal{V}}$ is the stationary distribution of $P_k$. \item[(ii)] The inequality \eqref{eq:inequality1} holds in this context, where the conditional entropy $\mathcal{H}(x \mid z)$ can be computed by a weighted sum the \textit{entropy rate} of each of the $K$ Markov Chains:
+Let $\hat{P}(\theta) \triangleq (p(x_{t+1} = j \mid x_{t} = i))_{i,j}$ be the predicted transition matrix when using a language model with parameters $\theta$.
+Under the same assumptions that in Proposition \ref{prop:em}, we have: \begin{itemize} \item[(i)] Whenever the maximum likelihood estimator trained with next-token-prediction \eqref{eqapx:teacher_forcing} reaches its optimal loss $\mathcal{L}(\theta)$, we have where $\statk \in [0,1]^{\mathcal{V}}$ is the stationary distribution of $P_k$. \item[(ii)] The inequality \eqref{eq:inequality1} holds in this context, where the conditional entropy $\mathcal{H}(x \mid z)$ can be computed by a weighted sum of the \textit{entropy rate} of each of the $K$ Markov Chains:

-The entropy $\mathcal{H}(x)$, which is the lower bound of the MLE baseline, can be computed either exactly for short sequences, or approximated, e.g., through Monte-Carlo integration. \end{itemize} \end{corr}
+The entropy $\mathcal{H}(x)$, which is the lower bound of the MLE baseline, can be computed either exactly for short sequences or approximated, e.g., through Monte-Carlo integration. \end{itemize} \end{corr}

 \textit{Proof of (i)} The Cross entropy of the maximum-likelihood model is optimal whenever $p_{\theta} = p$.

 In this case, for each $i,j \in \{1,\dots,|\mathcal{V}|\}$, we have $p_{\theta}(x_{t+1} = j \mid x_{t} = i) = p(x_{t+1} = j \mid x_{t} = i)$ and